Azure/azure-sdk-for-js/sdk/communication/communication-chat/README.md

 In this quickstart you learned how to:

-> [!div class="checklist"]
->
-> - Create a chat client
+- Create a chat client
-> - Create a thread with 2 users
+- Create a thread with 2 users
-> - Send a message to the thread
+- Send a message to the thread
-> - Receive messages from a thread
+- Receive messages from a thread
-> - Remove Users from a thread
+- Remove Users from a thread

 ## Contributing